NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 * Establishing a service to direct requests to is a mandatory step in the workflow
 * There is no restriction on the service discovery tools used.
 Any are capable of being supported whether national or proprietary
 * The service **must** be configured within the BaRS infrastructure (Endpoint Catalogue) before requests can be made to the service
+* For CAD to CAD Out of Area referrals the Home AST **should** be selected using the incident location and nationally agreed polygons

 **Referral**
 * A referral is a request for care on behalf of an individual from one service to another